 Structure of the task and description of trials

-The training, filler, and test items were divided into two sets (Set A and Set B), each set constituted of 20 training trials (4 targets by 5 conditions), 110 filler trials (22 targets by 5 conditions), and 225 test trials (45 targets by 5 conditions).
+The training, filler, and test items were divided into two sets (Set A and Set B).
+Each set consisted of 20 training trials (4 targets in 5 conditions), 110 filler trials (22 targets by 5 conditions), and 225 test trials (45 targets by 5 conditions).
 There were two series of a familiarization block, followed by a training block, followed by an experimental block.
 Within one series, the items used either belonged to the set A or to the set B. During the familiarization, all of the pictures of set A or set B were used.
 These pictures were displayed along their name in a written form (see Figure 1).
 Participants were instructed to look at the pictures and to silently read their names, then to press a button to advance to the next picture.
-Participants were instructed they would have to give the displayed name of the associated picture during further part of the experiment.
-Familiarization was followed by a training block.
-This training block embedded 20 trials.
-Results from the training part were discarded form further analysis.
-The procedure used for the training was as follow: a fixation cross appeared for 800 ms, followed by the onset of one of the training item.
-Participants were instructed to give the name of the training picture as fast as possible.
+Participants were told they would have to give the displayed name of the pictures in another part of the experiment.
+Familiarization was followed by a training block that included 20 trials.
+Results from the training part were discarded form further analyses.
+The procedure used for the training was as follows: a fixation cross appeared for 800 ms, followed by the onset of one of the training item.
+Participants were instructed to produce the name of the picture as fast as possible.
 The duration of the item on the screen depended on the experimental condition difficulty.
-Either the picture could appear for a duration of 1200 ms, or for a duration ranging from 400 ms to 600 ms (see detail below for further explanation).
-We defined the condition for which all items had a duration of 1200 ms as the constant duration condition (CD).
-We defined the condition for which all items had a duration ranging from 400 ms to 600 ms as the varying short duration condition (VSD; see below for more details).
+Either the picture could appear for a duration of 1200 ms, or for a duration ranging from 400 ms to 600 ms (see details below for further explanation).
+We refer to the condition for which all items had a duration of 1200 ms as the constant duration condition and the condition for which items had a duration ranging from 400 ms to 600 ms as the varying short duration condition (see below for more details).
 After the training, participants performed a block of experimental trials.
 This block embedded both filler trials and test trials.
-The procedure was similar to the one used in the training part, except that every test item had a duration of 1200 ms, while the duration of the filler items embedded within the same experimental block could either be constant and equal to 1200 ms for the CD condition, or could vary from 400 ms to 600 ms for the VSD condition.
+The procedure was similar to the one used in the training part, except that every test item had a duration of 1200 ms, while the duration of the filler items embedded within the same experimental block could either be constant and equal to 1200 ms for the constant duration condition, or could vary from 400 ms to 600 ms for the varying short duration condition.

-After the first serie of familiarization, training, and test block a second one occurred.
+After the first series of familiarization, training, and test block a second one occurred.
 Each participant started by a particular set (A and B) in a particular experimental condition of difficulty (CD or VSD).
 We counterbalance for this combination every 4 participants.

 For the VSD condition, the duration of the fillers ranged from 400 to 600 ms, by discrete step defined by the refresh rate capacities of the monitor (60 Hz).
 Each of these durations was associated to a probability.
 This probability defined the chance of having a particular filler lasting for a particular duration.
-This probability was theoretically defined as half of a normal function, with µ = 600 ms and σ = 90 ms. Figure 3 illustrate this function applied to the total number of fillers used (110 within one block).
+This probability was defined as half of a normal function, with µ = 600 ms and σ = 90 ms. Figure 3 illustrates the function applied to the total number of fillers used (110 within one block).
 These values were rounded in the experiment to fit an integer value indicating the number of trials by duration.